Location1130 College Street, Memphis, TN 38106, United States

 Architect in ChargeJason Jackson

-From the architect.
+Text description provided by the architects.
 The historic home of famed blues musician Memphis Slim has been reconstructed into a music collaboratory where local artists can work together.
 Located in a blighted section of the city, the collaboratory has reactivated the surrounding area, and houses rehearsal space, a recording studio, workshops, career training, and a computer lab.

 Peter Chapman, the famed blues singer and pianist better known as Memphis Slim, drew attention for his punishing performing schedule and unorthodox lifestyle.
 Extreme poverty characterized much of his life, but also created a personality which was uncommonly resourceful.
 His life embodied the paradox of his music: hard times and rough experiences were transformed into an upbeat and lively musical energy, the essence of triumph.